 We are so grateful to each and every one of them, and cannot thank them enough for their support.

-Rea’s consultants: Mr Nigel Hall, Dr Fatima Shawkat and Dr John Armitstead, who showed endless patience with her myriad questions.
-Their contributions are too numerous to mention but include editing the fact sheets on Birdshot, ERG testings and Dexa Scans.
+Consultants who treated Rea Mattocks, birdshot patient (and co-founder of BUS with Annie Folkard): Mr Nigel Hall, Dr Fatima Shawkat and Dr John Armitstead, who showed endless patience with her myriad questions.
+Their contributions are too numerous to mention but include editing the original factsheets on birdshot, ERG testing and DEXA scans.
 They encouraged us to keep going when we lost faith.

-Miss Narciss Okhravi from Moorfields who has taken a special interest in the development of BUS and continually encourages us to do even better.
+Miss Narciss Okhravi from Moorfields Eye Hospital who has taken a special interest in the development of BUS.
 We are truly grateful for her inspirational support of our attempts to get BUS out to a wider audience.

-All of these people have given freely of their own time.
-The feed-back we have from users of this site demonstrates how useful it has been in helping people with birdshot feel less isolated and understand more clearly how treatment will impact their lives; helping families, friends and relatives understand the disease process and the struggles people with birdshot face; and helping healthcare professionals (who do not have specific ophthalmology or eye specialisms) involved in the care of people with birdshot understand the disease.
+All of these people and many more have given freely of their own time.
+The feedback we have from users of this site demonstrates how useful it has been in helping people with birdshot to feel less isolated and to understand more clearly how treatment will affect their lives; helping families, friends and relatives understand the disease process and the struggles people with birdshot face; and providing understanding of birdshot to healthcare professionals who do not have specific ophthalmology or eye specialisms but who are involved in the care of people with birdshot.
 This site would never have been able to achieve all of this without the input of the people mentioned above.
-We, and the birdshot world, thank them
+We, and the birdshot world, thank them.